Last updated on August 31, 2025

 Alhammarret's Archive

-Alhammarret's Archive is a very shy artifact that has a significant niche in Oloro, Ageless Ascetic Commander decks, and in other lifegain ones in general.
+Alhammarret's Archive is a very specific artifact that has a significant niche in an Oloro, Ageless Ascetic Commander deck, and alongside other lifegain commanders in general.

 Bident of Thassa